mineTomek/Redstonery/README.md

 }
 ```

 The `blocks` field is an array of objects, each of which represents a block in the contraption.
 The `type` field is the type of the block, and the `position` field is the position of the block in the world.
-The block can also contain these fields, however they may be null if that block doesn't support it:
+The block can also contain these fields, however they may be undefined if that block doesn't support it:
 - **"facing"**: The rotation of the block, either `up`, `down`, `north`, `south`, `east`, or `west`.
 - **"state"**: Either `on` or `off`.
 Used for levers or redstone repeaters.
 - **"locked"**: A boolean value (`true` or `false`) representing the [lock state of a repeater](https://minecraft.wiki/w/Redstone_Repeater#Signal_locking).